emberjs/guides/source/localizable/tutorial/routes-and-templates.md

 In addition to providing button-style links in each route of our application, we would like to provide a common banner to display both the title of our application, as well as its main pages.

-First, create the global template for the application by typing `ember g template application`.
+First, create the application template for the application by typing `ember g template application`.

 ```shell
 installing template